benjiolsen/dsa-assignment/readme.txt

 Purpose: To explain the functionality of the DSA Assignment for 2018 Semester 2

 HOW TO RUN THIS PROGRAM:
+    The CSV files need to be present in the file this program runs out of.
+They are to remained named EXACTLY how they are when downloaded, i.e. "HouseStateFirstPrefsByPollingPlaceDownload-20499-WA.csv"
+    Otherwise, this program will not run correctly.
     Please ensure everything is compiled with the command "javac *.java"
     Then run the Main class using